S.T.E.A.M. Day

 Category B

 Category B makes up the remaining applicants who do not qualify for Category A, and is known as The Points System.
 Points are scored according to several criteria listed in the table below.
 Even though it is a points system, schools are not allowed to conduct any tests or interviews.
 This category accounts for around 20% of discretionary places.
-Note that each applicant can only claim points for one relationship criteria from 1 to 5, and one criteria from 6 to 7.
+Note that each applicant can only claim points for one relationship criterion from 1 to 5, and one criterion from 6 to 7.
 For example, if your child has a sibling who graduated from the primary school AND you are working in the secondary school section of the same primary school, you will only be awarded 20 points.

 Number Criteria Point allocation